shrink0r/monatic/README.md

 }
 ```

-Alternatively, you can download a release archive from the [github releases](releases).
+Alternatively, you can download a release archive from the [available releases](https://github.com/shrink0r/monatic/releases) page.

 ## Documentation